hunterwinterton/startup/README.md

 I will use the required technology in the following ways.

-- **HTML** - Four HTML pages.
-One for users to login or register, one for users to upload photos, one for users to view their gallery, and one for visitors to view shared galleries.
+- **HTML** - Five HTML pages.
+One for users to login or register, one for users to upload photos, one for users to view a single gallery, one for users to view all of their galleries, and one for visitors to view shared galleries.
 - **CSS** - Clean and professional styling responsive on mobile and desktop.
 Hovering and clicking on photos will produce various effects.
 - **React** - Provides login functionality, displays photos in a grid view, allows uploading multiple photos at once, and navigating through the galleries.
 - **Web Services** - Backend services will handle: